PerseusRealDeal/ConsolePerseusLogger/README.md

 ## Custom log

-> If a specific combination of message marks or other change is expected for some reasons.
+> For any specific combination of message marks and other changes before to log.

 ```swift